 A party unit can make contributions to candidates, to political committees or funds registered with the Board, to federal or local committees, and to other political party units.
+You must include the party unit registration number on any contribution made by the party unit.

 A party unit also can make independent expenditures and ballot question expenditures.
 A party unit can pay expenses related to the operation of the party unit, such as fundraising expenses, website fees, and administrative costs.
 Money collected for political purposes cannot be used by or loaned to anyone for personal reasons.